aws-samples/aws-auto-drift-detection-in-cdk-pipeline/README.md

 # Auto Drift Detection CDK Pipelines

 ## Project deploys a CDK Pipeline which has integrated Drift Detection in the form of a pre-deployment step.
+This is an implementaton of the solution depicted in the blog [here](placeholder link).

 ## License